UCSD-ECEMAE-148/final-project-repository-su25-team5/README.md

 ### **Core Objectives**
 1. **Image Filtering:**
-   - Implement a multitude of filters that can enhance an image throughout anytime of day which allows an ease of deep learning image processing for autonomous use.
+   - Implement a custom donkey car part that includes multitude of filters that can enhance an image throughout anytime of day which allows an ease of deep learning image processing for autonomous use.

 2. **Obstacle Avoidance:**
-   - Using ROS2 as a framework for connecting the image filtering and LiDAR, the car will be able to stop or turn away from obstacles.
+   - Using ROS2 as a framework for connecting the LiDAR and donkey car, the car will be able to stop or turn away from obstacles.

 ### **Nice-to-Have Features**
 - **Faster/Cleaner Obstacle Avoidance:**
    - Have the robot car react faster and more efficiently to obstacles and in turn be able to react to moving obstacles.
 - **Better Developer Kit:**
    - An improved kit with a more efficient G ram limit would allow for higher resolution photos when training the model, and a higher resolution allows for clearer photos used for image deep learning.
+- **Fully intergation between obstacle avoidance from ros2 to donkey car**
+  - Currently, we created a custom Donkey Car part to subscribe to the ROS2 topic, but it failed to override the Donkey Car while running.
+This may be due to overwriting from the joystick or an inability to correctly receive messages from the ROS node.
 ---

+### **Donkey Car Custom part Descriptions**

+ 1. **The '''canny_filter'''** part
+    - Applies a series of image processing steps to the input images: capture, enhancement, lifting, blurring, grayscale conversion, and Canny edge detection.

+    - The number of filters applied can be turned on or off based on the average brightness of the input images.

+ 2. **'''The donkey_bridge part'''** (successfully subscribes to ROS2 topics but cannot feed data to the Donkey Car)
+    - Subscribes to the /cmd_vel2 topic in ROS2.
+    - Parses throttle and steering commands from messages and updates shared control values (angle and throttle) used by Donkey Car.

 ### **ROS2 Node Descriptions**

+1. **The '''donkey_bridge_node'''** (initial test to link ROS2 and Donkey Car, but this approach does not work as intended)
+    - Subscribes to the /cmd_vel2 topic in ROS2.

+    - Parses throttle and steering commands from messages and updates shared control values (angle and throttle) used by Donkey Car.

+    - Provides a workaround for the rclpy.init() conflict by allowing ROS2 commands to directly control the car without running inside manage.py.

-1. **The '''donkey_bridge_node'''
+2. **The '''safety_override_node'''**
-   - Bridges the Donkey Car simulator to ROS2
+    - Fuses inputs from LiDAR (/lidar_status) and camera (/camera_status) to make safety-critical driving decisions.

+    - Implements rules such as stopping for obstacles, avoiding objects detected on the left or right, and slowing down when necessary.

+    - Publishes safe driving commands as Twist messages on /cmd_vel, ensuring obstacle avoidance and safety overrides take priority over normal control commands.

+    - Publishes safe driving commands as String messages on /cmd_vel2, ensuring obstacle avoidance and safety overrides take priority over normal control commands.
+It is intended to serve the Donkey Car, but this functionality is still under development.

-3. **The '''safety_override_node'''
+3. **The ''''smart_avoid_node'''**
-   - ...

-5. **The ''''smart_avoid_node'''
-   - ...
+   - Subscribes to LiDAR scan data (/scan) and divides the laser readings into front, left, and right sectors.

+   - Determines if there is an obstacle ahead and decides the safest direction to move (LEFT, RIGHT, or FORWARD) based on the amount of free space in each sector.

+   - Publishes the decision as a String message on /lidar_status for downstream nodes like safety_override_node.

+   - Based on code from 148-spring-2025-final-project-team-15, with minor modifications.
 ---

 ## **Technologies Used**